Find Kentucky travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 Fort Mitchell, Kentucky

 Do ventriloquist dummies scare you?
-See hundreds of them at this museum devoted to the art of and history of ventriloquism.
+See hundreds of them at this museum devoted to the art and history of ventriloquism.

 Calvert City, Kentucky